ThePrez/DCM-tools/README.md

 ### `dcmrenew`

-Used to renew a certificate, given a new certificate file
+Used to renew a certificate, given a new certificate file, for instance, a new LetsEncrypt certificate from CertBot [CertBot](https://ibmi-oss-docs.readthedocs.io/en/latest/certbot.html)

 # Have feedback or want to contribute?